danfruehauf/NetworkManager-ssh/README.md

 You should see something similar to that.

-NetworkManager-ssh probes for ssh-agent that is attached to your session and authenticates with it.
+NetworkManager-ssh probes for the <i>ssh-agent</i> that is attached to your session and authenticates with its socket.

 ### Known Hosts
-If the destination host is not in your <i>known_hosts</i> file, things will also not work, unless you add in the extra options box:
+If the destination host is not in your <i>known_hosts</i> file, things will not work, unless you add in the extra options box:

 	-o StrictHostKeyChecking=no

+### People I'd like to thank

+ * Thomas Young - First user!
+ * Whoopie - For nice debian support and testing

 ## Screenshots